-Brain injury causes many emotional and behavioral changes, including depression and increased aggression.
+Brain injury causes many emotional, behavioral, and personality changes, including depression and increased aggression.

 While these can be tough to treat, psychotherapy can help you find productive ways to manage them.
 In particular, cognitive-behavioral therapy is very effective at helping TBI survivors overcome negative, implicit beliefs that may be causing their issues.

 Even though behavioral changes can be frightening at times for loved ones to witness, it’s important to remember that the person is not entirely in control of their actions.
 Damage to the frontal lobe can reduce a person’s inhibitions, making them act on every impulse they might have.

 Fortunately, a good neuropsychologist can help patients regain control over their impulses.